Mental Representation in Medieval Philosophy

 - –––, 2009.
 John Buridan.
 Oxford: Oxford University Press.

 - Knudsen, C., 1982.
 “Intention and Imposition,” in N. Kretzmann, A. Kenny & J. Pinborg (eds.), The Cambridge History of Later Medieval Philosophy, Cambridge: Cambridge University Press, 479–95.

-- Lagerlund, H., forthcoming.“Singular Terms and Vague Concepts in Late Medieval Mental Language Theory or the Decline and Fall of Mental Language,” in G. Klima (ed.), Intentionality, Cognition and Mental Representation in Medieval Philosophy, New York: Fordham University Press.
+- Lagerlund, H., 2014.
+“Singular Terms and Vague Concepts in Late Medieval Mental Language Theory or the Decline and Fall of Mental Language,” in G. Klima (ed.), Intentionality, Cognition and Mental Representation in Medieval Philosophy, New York: Fordham University Press.

 - ––– (ed.), 2007a.
 Representation and Objects of Thought in Medieval Philosophy, Aldershot: Ashgate.